Syncano-Community/postman-collection/README.md

 ## Environment Variables

 There is an example environment provided for you.
-I would suggest making a duplicate, and renaming to your specific instance name.
+We suggest making a duplicate, and renaming to your specific instance name.
 Use this merely as a template for future instances.
 This will allow you to switch between instances quickly.

 | Key         | Value | Note |
 | ----------- | --- | --- |